TypeScript: History

 TypeScript was released to the public in October 2012, with version 0.8, after two years of internal development at Microsoft.
-Soon after the initial public release, Miguel de Icaza praised the language itself, but criticized the lack of mature IDE support apart from Microsoft Visual Studio, which was not available on Linux and OS X at that time.
-As of April 2021 there is support in other IDEs and text editors, including Emacs, Vim, WebStorm, Atom and Microsoft's own Visual Studio Code.TypeScript 0.9, released in 2013, added support for generics.
+Soon after the initial public release, Miguel de Icaza praised the language, but criticized the lack of mature integrated development environment (IDE) support apart from Microsoft Visual Studio, which was unavailable then on Linux and macOS.
+As of April 2021 there is support in other IDEs and text editors, including Emacs, Vim, WebStorm, Atom and Microsoft's own Visual Studio Code.
+TypeScript 0.9, released in 2013, added support for generics.

 TypeScript 1.0 was released at Microsoft's Build developer conference in 2014.
-Visual Studio 2013 Update 2 provides built-in support for TypeScript.
+Visual Studio 2013 Update 2 provided built-in support for TypeScript.
 Further improvement were made in July 2014, when the development team announced a new TypeScript compiler, asserted to have a five-fold performance increase.
 Simultaneously, the source code, which was initially hosted on CodePlex, was moved to GitHub.

-On 22 September 2016, TypeScript 2.0 was released, introducing several features, including the ability for programmers to optionally enforce null safety, sometimes referred to as the billion-dollar mistake.
+On 22 September 2016, TypeScript 2.0 was released, introducing several features, including the ability for programmers to optionally enforce null safety, to mitigate what's sometimes referred to as the billion-dollar mistake.

 TypeScript 3.0 was released on 30 July 2018, bringing many language additions like tuples in rest parameters and spread expressions, rest parameters with tuple types, generic rest parameters and so on.

 TypeScript 4.0 was released on 20 August 2020.
 While 4.0 did not introduce any breaking changes, it added language features such as Custom JSX Factories and Variadic Tuple Types.

-TypeScript 5.0 was released on 16 March 2023.
+TypeScript 5.0 was released on 16 March 2023 and included support for decorators.

+On March 11, 2025, Anders Hejlsberg announced on the TypeScript blog that the team is working on a Go port of the TypeScript compiler to be released as TypeScript version 7.0 later this year.
+It is expected to feature a 10x speedup.

 Design

-TypeScript originated from the shortcomings of JavaScript for the development of large-scale applications both at Microsoft and among their external customers.
+TypeScript originated from the shortcomings of JavaScript for developing large-scale applications both at Microsoft and among their external customers.
 Challenges with dealing with complex JavaScript code led to demand for custom tooling to ease developing of components in the language.

-TypeScript developers sought a solution that would not break compatibility with the standard and its cross-platform support.
-Knowing that the current ECMAScript standard proposal promised future support for class-based programming, TypeScript was based on that proposal.
-That led to a JavaScript compiler with a set of syntactical language extensions, a superset based on the proposal, that transforms the extensions into regular JavaScript.
-In this sense the class feature of TypeScript was a preview of what to expect of ECMAScript 2015.
-A unique aspect not in the proposal, but added to TypeScript, is optional static typing (also known as gradual typing) that enables static language analysis to facilitate tooling and IDE support.

-ECMAScript 2015 support

-TypeScript adds support for features such as classes, modules, and an arrow function syntax as defined in the ECMAScript 2015 standard.
+Developers sought a solution that would not break compatibility with the ECMAScript (ES) standard and its ecosystem, so a compiler was developed to transform a superset of JavaScript with type annotations and classes (TypeScript files) back into vanilla ECMAScript 5 code.
+TypeScript classes were based on the then-proposed ECMAScript 6 class specification to make writing prototypal inheritance less verbose and error-prone, and type annotations enabled IntelliSense and improved tooling.

 Features

-TypeScript is a language extension that adds features to ECMAScript 6.
-Additional features include:
+TypeScript adds the following syntax extensions to JavaScript: